The Kitchen Rug Edit: 9 African-Designed Kitchen Rugs That Bring Craft to the Kitchen

 What Rug Is Suitable for a Kitchen?

 Not every rug thrives in a kitchen.
-Between daily foot traffic and inevitable spills, durability is non-negotiable.
-The best kitchen rugs strike a balance between resilience and elegance.
+Between constant foot traffic, crumbs, and the occasional spill, durability is key.
+That said, it doesn’t have to mean you’ll have to trade character and style for function.
+The best kitchen rugs strike a balance between resilience and refinement, bringing both comfort and personality to the most-used room in the house.

 How to Style Kitchen Rugs with Decor